 Jacob Morais is just a normal kind of guy.
-He enjoys his life and wouldn’t change a thing.
-That is, not until a dangerous buffoon lumbers into the White House blatantly unfit for office, promoting chaos.
-Foreseeing wide scale disaster, Jacob stores emergency supplies in his basement, buys a gun, and secures fake ID in case he needs to disappear.
-Meanwhile back in his day-to-day world he is recruited by an old friend to join her fast-growing e-commerce start-up.
-When he discovers that sketchy investors are using the start-up as a front, Jacob stays in the company to help his friend expose the investors’ nefarious scheme, which puts his life at significant risk.
-It’s not the collapse of public order for which he prepared, but for Jacob it has the same imperative: Do what you must to survive.
+He enjoys his life, with no big worries and certainly no dark forebodings of the kind that torment tinfoil-hatted survivalists.
+Then comes the shocker, the election of a dangerous buffoon as US president, a grotesque incompetent who’s manifestly unfit for office.
+Foreseeing wide scale disaster, Jacob stores emergency supplies in his basement and buys a gun.
+Meanwhile back in his day-to-day world he is recruited by an old friend to join her hot e-commerce start-up.
+When evidence surfaces that sketchy Russian investors are using the start-up as a front, Jacob agrees to help his friend expose the investors’ criminal scheme.
+The investors are suspicious and homicidal and Jacob’s life is on the line.
+It’s not the collapse of public order for which he prepared but it has the same imperative: Do what you must to survive.

 Praise for Jacob’s Plan…